mttwdevelops/Python-Practice/readme.md

 ## July 26, 2022
 Today's focus is on deepwork, or getting things done rather than worrying about getting them done while constantly looking at the clock.
 I removed the clocks in my room and computer and turned my phones off to help focus.
 I'll updated this entry with how it goes.

 The project course has many days that focus on GUIs and non-data science related tasks, all of which are important at building Python and other library skills, but not what I should be focusing on.
 In light of that, I'm going from finishing day 25 and going straight for day 45, which focuses on BeautifulSoup, which I experimented before from the ZtM course, found [here](https://github.com/mttwdevelops/Practice-Files/blob/master/Scape.py) or on July 19th's entry.
+Today's practice files can be found [here](https://github.com/mttwdevelops/100-Days-of-Code/tree/master/Day_26_BeautifulSoup_Practice), and the project for today is scraping a movie list and printing and outputing it in a new file.
+It can be found [here](https://github.com/mttwdevelops/100-Days-of-Code/tree/master/Day_26_BeautifulSoup_Practice/MoviesProject).

 I also worked on the SQL course, finishing sections four and five.
 This means I've installed MySQL, and created my first database.

-In addition to this, I also began reading [this book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/), which Ken Jee recommends and builds off of what I learned so far.
+In addition to this, I also began reading and finished chapter one of [this book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/), which Ken Jee recommends and builds off of what I learned so far.
 I want to learn more about Scikit-Learn and get into the "TensorFlow" that seems pretty hot in the machine learning community.
 "Neural nets" seem pretty cool too, let's see where this goes.

 ## July 25, 2022
 I started today off by picking more online seminars and talks to attend, all of them on breaking into tech and AI related things.